 Other ocular complications of retinitis pigmentosa

-Currently, there is no known cure or treatment for RP or associated retinal disorders.
-Many research groups around the world are working on different aspects of the condition with the aim of developing treatments.
-Many of the genes causing RP and related conditions are being discovered (or mapped) and it is this understanding of where the faults occur in the genetic information that may enable potential treatments to be devised.
+Many of the genes causing RP and related conditions are being discovered or mapped, and this understanding of where the faults occur in the genetic information may enable potential treatments to be devised.

 Once a faulty gene causing RP has been identified, gene therapy aims to replace the faulty gene within the affected retinal cells with new genes that work properly.
 The new genetic material, usually carried by a harmless virus, is injected directly into the affected area of the retina.
 The hope is that the cells then begin to work correctly and the damage is either stopped or reversed.
 This method relies on the gene causing the problem being known but in many cases of RP the faulty gene or genes are yet to be discovered.

-Refsum syndrome is one of these rare situations where RP is known to be affected by nutrition.
+Refsum syndrome is one of the rare situations where RP is known to be affected by nutrition.
 Strictly adhering to a diet that excludes or is low in phytanic acid is beneficial in Refsum syndrome.
 Phytanic acid is in dairy products, beef and lamb, and fatty fish such as salmon, mackerel, sardines, and cod.
-Ask to be referred to a dietitian if it is recommended that you follow a restricted diet, so that you can be sure to get the nutrients you need.
+If a health professional recommends you follow a restricted diet, you should ask to be referred to a dietitian.
+This will ensure you get all the nutrients you need.

 Managing vision loss

 When managing vision loss, a key priority is maintaining quality of life and independence.
 Contacting a low vision organisation can be helpful as they can work with you to assess your individual needs and determine which aids and technologies can help.
 There are many excellent solutions to help you live well with low vision.